Skip to main content

 The build process offers a few env variables to adjust it to your use-case.
 See the how to section of the documentation for all available variables.

-Select a web server
+Select a Web Server

 By default, the PHP built-in web server will be used.
 For production use-cases we recommend using Apache or NGINX: